smmckay/hwut/doc/manual/source/deterministic/intro.rst

 applications inside a TEST directory.
 The second section discusses the interaction of HWUT with a test application.

+TODO: Mention TIME-OUT and OVERSIZE and the command line responses that control it!

 .. toctree::
    :maxdepth: 3